BoogieHasFun/github-boogiehasfun/README.md

 the website for a website
 > ~~once im finished creating the code for http://github-boogiehasfun.epizy.com this will be unused.~~ this is mainly used as the source code for my website, im gonna use github-pages as the website backup ([website](https://github-boogiehasfun.epizy.com))
 ---

+# this is as done as i think it should be

 x = not finished

 ### progress: